klimbeta/klimbeta/docs/reference/Route/RouteOverview.md

 ## What is a Route actually composed of?

+### RouteStart

+### RouteFinish

+Climber must touch the [FinishHold]() with both hands while in control.

+### BonusHold

+Climber must use the BonusHold.

+Climber must use the BonusHold to Move to another RouteSurface or

+to [Reposition]() themselves without using a

+If the BonusHold was removed then the Climber wouldn't be able to perform their Move.

 ### RouteSurface

 > A **RouteSurface** is any surface of the [Environment](/reference/Envrionment/EnvironmentOverview) which a Climber contacts while performing a [Move](/reference/Move/MoveOverview).